phl-r/.github/profile/README.md

   CRAN = "https://r-project.org"
 ))

-# Then install as usual
+# Then install as usual, for example:
 install.packages("roroph")
 ```
 ## 🤝 Sali Na!
 (How to Contribute)